Teichlab/celltypist/README.md

   ```bash
   celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir --majority-voting
   ```
   During the majority voting, to define cell-cell relations, CellTypist will use a heuristic over-clustering approach according to the size of the input data with the aid of a Leiden clustering pipeline.
+This process is time-consuming for large datasets and can be accelerated by performing over-clustering on GPUs using [rapids-singlecell](https://rapids-singlecell.readthedocs.io/en/latest/) via adding the `--use-GPU` argument.

   Users can also provide their own over-clustering result to the `--over-clustering` option.
 This option can be specified in several ways:
      1) an input plain file with the over-clustering result of one cell per line.
      2) a string key specifying an existing cell metadata column in the `AnnData` (pre-created by the user).
      3) if none of the above is provided, will use a heuristic over-clustering approach, noted above.